-Biometry uses biomarker data gathered from a breathalyzer and pairs it with predictive analytics and clinical oversight to help patients manage asthma.
+Biometry uses biomarker data gathered from a breathalyzer and pairs it with predictive analytics and clinical oversight to prevent asthma attacks.

 Sensor + Breathalyzer + App

 Over 80% of patients who have severe asthma attacks think their disease is controlled.1 We identify patients at risk before they have symptoms or a decline in lung function.2

 Alert and Adjust

 FeNO, a biomarker of airway inflammation that is reduced by anti-inflammatory medications.
 Elevated levels indicate risk of an asthma attack even if the patient doesn't have symptoms or a decline in lung function.2 The biomarker was added to the Global Initiative for Asthma Guidelines in 2017.
 Tailoring therapy based on FeNO can reduce the number and frequency of asthma attacks by 27-40%.2